-But with the revised design, the who East River Park will be elevated 8 feet.
+But with the revised design, the whole East River Park will be elevated eight feet.
 It will move the flood barrier to the water’s edge.
 The spokesperson went on the say that there will not be any changes in the number of softball, soccer and multipurpose turf fields.
 The city’s main reason for making the change was because they wanted to accelerate the construction process and have less traffic disruption.

 Construction is set to begin in spring 2020 and will be finished by the summer of 2023.

 The revised plan will also, the administration says, permit a better connection to East River Park for members of the community.
 The plan will permit building a Flyover Bridge for the East River Greenway.

 Other elements of the plan include a potential ferry landing, kayaking amenities and cultural facilities in order to create a more vibrant neighborhood.

 Boards approve, with conditions

 The northern part of the project is in Community Board 6, which approved the ESCR project with 43 votes in favor on June 12.
 Molly Hollister, the chair of Board 6, has said the community received the plan well.
 Still, the board did apply some conditions to its approval.
 Some concerned the need for noise and dust mitigation around the construction site.
 Another tasked the Department of Transportation with developing a plan to address the narrowed lanes by East 20thstreet that will allow passing along the street once construction begins.